Emmyogiri/Emotion-Detection-App-Flask/README.md

 **Introduction**

-In this project, I demonstrated my knowledge and skills in app creation and web deployment.
+In this project, I demonstrated my knowledge and skills in application creation and web deployment.
 The project involves creating an emotion detection application using the Watson AI libraries and deploying it as a web application with Flask.
 It was required that I performed various tasks and submit my results with specific nomenclature.

 **Emotion Detection**